 Bedwetting: Talking to Your Child

 - Educate.
 In a class of 30 children, as many as six kids may wet the bed.
-Letting your child know that other kids have the same problem can take the weight off his shoulders and help him feel he's not alone.
+Letting your child know that other kids have the same problem can take the weight off their shoulders and help them feel they are not alone.

 - Tell them they’re not to blame.
 Even if there’s no family history of bedwetting, make sure your child knows they’re not to blame for wetting the bed.
 Explain what can cause bedwetting, including how some children have small bladders or are such deep sleepers they don’t feel bladder contractions in the night.